What Councillors should know about LA FOIP

 Access Rules for Municipalities

 All records of the municipality are subject to LA FOIP: The principle of access to information is simple.
 An individual has the right to all documents/records in the possession or under the control of the local authority.
-This is in addition to any information that must be made available for public inspection pursuant other legislation such as The Cities Act or The Municipalities Act.
+This is in addition to any information that must be made available for public inspection pursuant to other legislation such as The Cities Act or The Municipalities Act.

 Some information can be withheld: Only some information can be withheld if a specific exemption applies.
 The exemptions are found in Part III of LA FOIP.
 Also, a local authority must be careful to protect privacy when releasing documents.
 Examples of exemptions include solicitor-client privilege and third party business interests.
-For more information about exemptions, see the Office of the Information and Privacy Commissioner’s (IPC) Guide to Exemptions available on its website.
+For more information about exemptions, see the Office of the Information and Privacy Commissioner’s (IPC) Guide to LA FOIP, Chapter 4, “Exemptions from the Right of Access”.

 LA FOIP establishes a process for dealing with access requests: Part II of LA FOIP sets out rules that local authorities must follow when an access to information request has been received.
 Special attention should be paid to section 5.1 of LA FOIP which imposes a duty to assist the applicant by responding to a request for access openly, accurately and completely.
 For more information on what this means, see IPC Resource Understanding the Duty to Assist.
 See also sections 7 (how to respond to an access request), 8 (severing records) and 9 (fees that can be charged) of LA FOIP.